Daughters of the Dragon: Misty Knight

+Team up

+The characters first appeared in Iron Fist and teamed up in the final two issues of Deadly Hands of Kung Fu (1977).
+Comics scholar Troy Smith situates the team in the 1970s cultural context of a shared audience for kung fu films and Blaxploitation; in particular, he compares them to the teaming of Tamara Dobson and Ni Tien in the film Cleopatra Jones and the Casino of Gold (1975).

 The pair was first referred to by the name Daughters of the Dragon canonically in Marvel Team-Up #64 (December 1977).
 In the context of the story, the name comes from an attempted slight from Iron Fist foe Davos, the Steel Serpent, said in a tongue-in-cheek way while he flees from the two heroines.
 Despite the Daughters of the Dragon being given co-star billing in the issue, they appear in action for only a handful of panels, foreshadowing their status as perennial supporting characters who rarely starred in stories of their own.
-Since Iron Fist's first series had been cancelled at that time, the two characters followed him into the new Power Man and Iron Fist series (a merging of the Power Man and Iron Fist series), with Colleen and Misty as supporting cast, who operated Knightwing Restorations Inc.
+Since Iron Fist's first series had been cancelled at that time, the two characters followed him into the new Power Man and Iron Fist series (a merging of the Power Man and Iron Fist series), with Wing and Knight as supporting cast, who operated Knightwing Restorations Inc.

 Among the few stories to feature the Daughters of the Dragon as the stars were 8-page stories appearing in Marvel Comics Presents #42 (January 1990), #80 (April 1991), and #149 (March 1994).
 The first two of these stories were written by former Power Man and Iron Fist writer Mary Jo Duffy.

 In late 2005/early 2006 they gained a limited series which introduced both the style and many of the plots and characters that were later featured in the 2006 Heroes for Hire series.

 The Daughters of the Dragon received an entry in the All-New Official Handbook of the Marvel Universe A-Z #3 (2006).
+They also appeared in a Heroes for Hire series (2006-2007).

 Misty Knight and Colleen Wing were featured in the Luke Cage and Iron Fist Netflix series, which take place in a shared universe.
 Both characters were eventually paired, as in the comic.
 The success of the duo led Marvel to launch a new Daughters of the Dragon comic in 2018, by Jed MacKay and Travel Foreman.
 It was released as a digital comic.

+Powers and abilities

+Colleen Wing is a martial arts expert and adept with swords, as well as a trained detective.
+She uses a katana.
+Misty Knight has fighting skills as well as a bionic right arm that augments her strength.
+Knight refers to her style as "Harlem kung fu".